Rei-ne/Rei-ne/README.md

   <a href="https://reine.hashnode.dev/" >Blog</a>
 </p>

-<h4 align="block"> I'm a software developer interested in creating frontend applications that are beautiful, scalable and efficient, with the utmost satisfaction of my users in mind. </h4>
+<h4 align="block"> I'm a software developer interested in creating frontend web applications that are beautiful, scalable and efficient, with the utmost satisfaction of my users in mind. </h4>
  <h4 align="block"> I am currently learning technical writing by writing about my experience with blockchain ecosystems and smart contracts because I love <a href="https://reine.hashnode.dev/what-is-web3-an-introduction-to-the-decentralized-web">web3</a>  </h4>